malcprentice/malcprentice.github.io/0-source/Class - Online 1 - basics for online.md

 We are online until at least May 11.
 This is online class 1.

+# Aim of Class 1
 By the end of this class, you will be able to:
 * Use "Google Classroom"
 * Say hello to the class
 * Ask for help if you have problems

+You are "present"(出席) if you finish Homework 2 "Say Hello"

 # Contents
 * Read this page